top of page

 The Unique Challenges of Midlife

 John Delony, a mental health expert and Ramsey Solutions personality, says: “We need people who are willing to sit with us in our mess and love us anyway.”
-This quote underscores the essence of true friendship—being there for one another through life's ups and downs, without judgment.
+This quote underscores the essence of true friendship—being there for one another through life's ups and downs without judgment.
 Friendships that withstand the test of time offer a safe space where we can express our true selves, share our fears, and celebrate our victories.

-In the past year, I was plunged, head first, into a mess.
-My whole world was turned upside down and I wouldn't be where I am today without my friends loving me anyway.
+In the past year, I was plunged head-first into a mess.
+My whole world was turned upside down, and I wouldn't be where I am today without my friends loving me anyway.

 The Benefits of Friendships in Midlife